Nmartinez167/osticket-prereqs/README.md

 - Remote Desktop Client

-<li><strong>MySQL:</strong> Configured and maintained the database backend for osTicket, ensuring efficient data storage and retrieval.
+- mySQL: The database which will contain the data from osTicket.

-<li><strong>HeidiSQL:</strong> Utilized as a graphical interface to manage and interact with the MySQL database, enabling streamlined administration and query execution.
+- HeidiSQL: The database manager or GUI we will use to interact with the database.

-<li><strong>PHP:</strong> Implemented server-side scripting using PHP to support dynamic content generation and backend logic for osTicket's web interface.
+- PHP: The server-side scripting language used to display the HTML webpages of osTicket.

-<li><strong>PHP Manager:</strong> Employed PHP Manager within the IIS Management Console to configure and manage PHP settings for improved performance and compatibility.
+- PHP Manager: A feature that will allow us to interact with the scripts through the Management Console.

-<li><strong>Visual C++ Redistributable (VC Redist):</strong> Installed and configured necessary runtime components to support PHP and other IIS-related dependencies.
+- VC Redist: Provides the necessary runtime components for running C++ applications, essential for certain dependencies of PHP and IIS.

-<li><strong>URL Rewrite Module (IIS):</strong> Applied URL rewriting and redirection rules to enhance user navigation and ensure compatibility with osTicket's routing requirements.
+- Rewrite: (URL Rewrite Module for IIS) Allows for the customization of URLs, enabling redirection and URL rewriting for osTicket.

-<h3> Create a resource group within azure portal</h3>
+<h3> Create a resource group within azure portal and name it Osticket</h3>
 <ol>
   <ul>
 <img width="1173" height="817" alt="Screenshot 2025-12-23 085139" src="https://github.com/user-attachments/assets/bbab9dea-0752-4370-8c9d-44c6ecd58c1f" />